(2008-10-21)

 d distribution (a unit spike at point zero)

-which is, almost by definition,
+which is, by definition,

 the neutral element for the convolution operation: